-Parent, July 2016
+Parent, July 2020

 Pathways to Employment programmes

-The balance of academic and practical activities in each individual’s programme would be decided according to whatever is needed to achieve the agreed short-term aims.
+The balance of academic and practical activities in each individual’s programme are decided according to whatever is needed to achieve the agreed short-term aims.
 If it is necessary to focus initially on practical activities to build trusted staff relationships, to enable the student to subsequently engage academically, then this could be done.
 Where a student already has a particular job or career in mind, then his / her programme would be tailored to achieve the necessary steps for him / her to succeed in this.

 Pathways Programme Content